This blog was updated on 13 June 2019

 When Ebola and conflict collide

-For people in North Kivu province in the Democratic Republic of Congo, also known as the DRC, life may feel a lot like this.
+For people in North Kivu and Ituri provinces in the Democratic Republic of Congo, also known as the DRC, life may feel a lot like this.

 Years of conflict have taken a terrible toll and it’s hard to trust anyone.
 Health care is basic at best, and people have few sources of accurate information beyond their family and neighbours.

-But North Kivu is now in the middle of its first-ever Ebola outbreak.
+But North Kivu and Ituri are now in the middle of their first-ever Ebola outbreak.

 Previous outbreaks in the DRC were stopped by helping people understand how to avoid getting infected.
-But the climate of fear and mistrust in North Kivu is making this very difficult and Ebola is spreading.
+But insecurity and the climate of fear and mistrust in eastern DRC is making this very difficult and Ebola continues to spread.
+More cases are reported each week.

 Urgent changes are needed but one of the biggest involves something very intimate: how people bury their dead loved ones.